KaifMohammedKaif/Airbnb_Clone/README.md

-# Hotel and Resort Listing Platform
+# Airbnb Clone

-Welcome to the Hotel and Resort Listing Platform repository!
 This project is a comprehensive solution for managing and showcasing hotels and resorts, designed with a mobile-responsive interface for seamless user experience across devices.

 ## Features